The Le Mans Replica

 March/April 1990 Vintage Motorsport magazine.
 Geoff Dowdle, Andrew

-Blow, David Starling and other published sources have provided a little more
+Blow, David Starling and other published sources have provided more

 data on these cars.